-- An applicant who plans to apply for a land conservation incentives tax credit shall apply for an A. assessment by the energy, minerals and natural resources department of the donation the applicant made or proposes to make for a conservation or preservation purpose of a fee interest in land or a less-than-fee interest in land.
+A. An applicant who plans to apply for a land conservation incentives tax credit shall apply for an assessment by the energy, minerals and natural resources department of the donation the applicant made or proposes to make for a conservation or preservation purpose of a fee interest in land or a less-than-fee interest in land.
 An applicant may submit the assessment application to the energy, minerals and natural resources department either prior to conveying the fee interest in land or less-than-fee interest in land or after conveying the fee interest in land or less-than-fee interest in land.
-The applicant does not need to submit an appraisal with the assessment application package. - B. An applicant may obtain an assessment application form from the energy, minerals and natural resources department. - C. An applicant shall submit the assessment application package, which shall include one signed, completed paper original and one electronic copy, to the energy, minerals and natural resources department.
-For the electronic copy the applicant shall submit a PDF of the assessment application package on a USB flash drive or by other method the energy, minerals and natural resources department approves.
-Any photographs submitted shall be in color. - D. The assessment application package shall consist of an assessment application form containing the applicant's name, address, telephone number, e-mail address if available and signature, with the following required attachments: - (1) a donation assessment report that includes: - a detailed description of the donation or proposed donation including: - whether the donation or proposed donation is a fee interest in land or a less-than-fee interest in land;
+The applicant does not need to submit an appraisal with the assessment application package.

+B. An applicant may obtain an assessment application form from the energy, minerals and natural resources department.

+C. An applicant shall submit the assessment application package, which shall include one signed, completed paper original and [either eight paper copies or eight electronic copies] one electronic copy, to the energy, minerals and natural resources department.
+[If submitting electronic copies, the applicant may submit the eight copies] For the electronic copy the applicant shall submit a PDF of the assessment application package on a [compact or digital video dise or other electronic medium such as a] USB flash drive or by other method the energy, minerals and natural resources department approves.
+Any photographs submitted shall be in color.

+D. The assessment application package shall consist of an assessment application form [that contains] containing the applicant's name, address, telephone number, e-mail address if available and signature, with the following required attachments:

+(1) a donation assessment report that includes:

+(a) a detailed description of the donation or proposed donation including:

+less-than-fee interest in land;